Do People Speak English In Turkey? [You’d be Surprised!]

 Though Turkey is a country that is surrounded by many English-as-second-language countries, proficiency in English in Turkey is actually quite low.
 Studies have found that only 15 to 20 percent of the population have a basic level of English.

 Even in restaurants, it is not uncommon for no one except one or two members of staff to speak English.
-The accommodations were a bit better, we found that most people that work in the hospitality industry and were interacting with tourists daily spoke great English.
+The accommodations were a bit better, and we found that most people that work in the hospitality industry and were interacting with tourists daily spoke great English.

 English Education in Turkey